YahooArchive/express-state/README.md

 **Note:** A `TypeError` will be thrown if a native built-in function is being serialized, like the `Number` constructor.
 Native built-ins should be called in wrapper functions, which can be serialized.
+See the [Exposing Functions][] section.

 ### Embedding Data in HTML with Templates